+Arthur Cox is continuing to closely monitor Brexit developments, and to advise our clients in Ireland, the UK and further afield on the potential legal implications for their businesses.
 We are also mindful of the implications of Brexit for Northern Ireland and free movement of goods and people across the border.
 Together with our colleagues in our Belfast office, we have an all-island perspective on these issues.
-In an Annex to the White Paper, Theresa May further emphasized the UK Government’s commitment to the Belfast Agreement, and to the maintenance of the Common Travel Area and “free and frictionless trade” across the border.

-We will be issuing further briefings as further developments occur.
+We will issue updates and relevant briefings as further developments occur.

-If you have any questions on Brexit, please contact your usual Arthur Cox contact or any member of our Brexit Team.
+In the meantime, if you have any questions on Brexit, please get in touch with your usual Arthur Cox contact or any member of our Brexit team.